 To reheat, preheat your oven to 180 degrees C (355F).
 Place your patties on a baking sheet lined with non-stick baking paper, cover loosely with aluminium foil, and reheat in the oven for about 8 minutes.

 You will find so many ways to use these flavoursome Chickpea Patties.
-Serve them simply with some Herbed Garlic Yoghurt Sauce and a salad such as:
+Serve them simply with some Herbed Garlic Yoghurt Sauce or our Cucumber Yoghurt Sauce and a salad such as:

-Or, serve them as vegan chickpea burgers or with pita bread and yogurt dressing.
+Or, serve them as vegan chickpea burgers or in pita bread.

 You can even make them small and serve them as an appetiser.